shaneyflores/dbsiproc/README.md

 Additionally, a local install of [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) and [AFNI](https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/background_install/install_instructs/index.html) are also needed.

+Note, when placing these scripts, be sure to include the directory in your `PATH` variable if not already included.

 ## Usage
 ```bash
 dbsiproc session.params
 ```
-session.params is a user-generated parameters file that declares some of the variables needed by the pipeline.
+`session.params` is a user-generated parameters file that declares some of the variables needed by the pipeline.
 An example params file can be found in test.params in the repository.

 ## Data Structure
 The pipeline assumes that the parent folder (e.g., a MR session folder) will contain a subfolder that stores all the DBSI NIFTI files (this folder is typically called 'diffusion').
 The parent folder should also contain the FreeSurfer output, in its entirety.